 - Have a notebook and at least two pens at the ready for note-taking; if you have nothing relevant to write, pretend to take notes, which will keep your hands occupied and create the appearance of interest and attention.

 - Keep a bottle of water or juice within arm's reach to stay hydrated, but always use a bottle to avoid accidental spills.

-- Write notes you can place within view off-camera, above or behind the monitor, to remind yourself of the key points above you are more likely to forget, such as, 'Keep Head-Up.
+- Write notes you can place above or behind the monitor, to remind yourself of any of the key points above you are more likely to forget, such as, 'Keep Head-Up.
 Don't Fidget,' and 'Look Confident'.

-- If possible, separately record your interview, which you can do on your smartphone (muting device notifications does not or should not mute your smartphone recorder, but test it in advance), then ask a friend or family member to give you feedback about your presentation during the interview.
+- If possible, separately record your interview, which you can do on your smartphone, then ask a friend or family member to give you feedback about your presentation during the interview.

 Remaining calm, confident and composed at all times, and showcasing your positive personality traits will give you the best odds of receiving a virtual handshake and a job offer.
-If you do not get the first job for which you interview, consider the interview practice for the next interview to give you more insight to make a great first impression at your next online interview.
+If you do not get the first job, consider the interview practice for the next interview to give you more insight to make a great first impression.

 After the Interview

 Follow up within 24 hours of an interview with a 'thank-you email'.
 Say how much you enjoyed the interview and If you forgot something to say at the interview, now is the time to ask — and let them know that you're available for any further questions.